-NOTE 1: A UE may assume that a resource for retransmission is in the Active time if an initial transmission causes the sl-drx-RetransmissionTimer to be started at the receiving UE.
+NOTE 1: A UE may assume that a resource for retransmission is in the Active time if an initial transmission causes the sl-drx-RetransmissionTimer/sl-DRX-GC-RetransmissionTimer to be started at the receiving UE.

 NOTE 2: A UE may send SL DRX Command MAC CE to receiving UE for unicast and when to send SL DRX Command MAC CE is up to UE implementation.

+The MAC entity shall for each Destination Layer-2 ID associated with groupcast that is interested in NR sidelink transmision:

 1> if the SCI indicates a new transmission where the cast type is set to groupcast is transmitted:

 2> start or restart sl-DRX-GC-InactivityTimer for the corresponding Destination Layer-2 ID in the first slot after SCI transmission.